-Centurion's novel companion diagnostic, ACDxTM (albumin companion diagnostic), was developed to identify patients with cancer who are most likely to benefit from treatment with the four LADR lead assets.
+The Company's novel companion diagnostic, ACDxTM (albumin companion diagnostic) was developed to identify patients with cancer who are most likely to benefit from treatment with the four LADRTM lead assets.
+We have not yet determined whether the use of a companion diagnostic will be necessary or helpful, and plan to continue to investigate this question in parallel to the pre-clinical and clinical development of LADRs 7-10.